-(18) Walls called onoi were built during restoration efforts in this city conducted under Toyotomi Hideyoshi.
-Emperor Kanmu moved his capital to this city, which was attacked by Minamoto Yoritomo in 1183.
+(16) Walls called onoi were built during restoration efforts in this city conducted under Toyotomi Hideyoshi.
 The Battle of Uji took place near this city during the Genpei War, which ended a period in which this city was the capital.
 For the point, name this city that was Japan's capital during the Heian Period and is more recently known for a protocol attempting to combat climate change.